 - For applications via the online application module: Candidates who apply via the Personio career page receive an automatic confirmation receipt via email.
 This will not be relevant for your internal, unpublished talent pool.

-- For email applications: Applicants who, for example, send an unsolicited application to your Personio email address (host firstname.lastname@example.org) receive an email response as soon as the application is assigned to the position Talent pool.
+- For email applications: Applicants who, for example, send an unsolicited application to your Personio email address (host firstname.lastname@example.org) receive an email response as soon as the application is assigned to the job talent pool.
 This setting can be useful if you receive unsolicited applications and want to manage them in your talent pool.

 You can read our article on autoresponders for more information on this topic.

-You will now have to create a Talent Pool position in order to store all your applications.
+You will now have to create a talent pool job to store all your applications.
 To do so, follow the steps below:

-- Fill in all the mandatory metadata and assign the position to the category Talent pool.
-You do not have to enter specific data, as this position is only for internal purpose.
+- In Job details, fill in all the mandatory job details.
+You do not have to enter accurate data, as this job is only for internal purpose.
+Click Next.

-Note: Don’t publish the position, but instead use it as a place to store interesting candidates.
+You should not publish the job, but instead use it as a place to store interesting candidates.

-Alternatively, you also have the option of filling in the fields and publishing the position.
-For example, you could call the position "Stay in contact" or "Interested in working with us?".
+Alternatively, you also have the option of filling in the fields and publishing the job.
+For example, you could call the job "Stay in contact" or "Interested in working with us?".
 Candidates can then send unsolicited applications for your talent pool directly from your Personio career page.
 When using this option, remember to activate the autoresponder for Applications via application module.
-For more information, you can read our article on how to publish positions.
+For more information, you can read our article on how to publish jobs.

-In certain cases, it may make sense to divide your applicants between several positions/talent pools.
+In certain cases, it may make sense to divide your applicants between several jobs or talent pools.
 Where appropriate, applicants can be divided according to subject areas or offices.
 The form this might take depends very much on the complexity of your organization.

-When applications arrive in your Inbox as Unassigned Messages, and they are not a good fit for any of your advertised position, you have two options while clicking on the message:
+When applications arrive in your inbox as unassigned messages, and they are not a good fit for any of your advertised jobs, you have two options while clicking on the message:

 - If this message belongs to an existing application, click on Assign and select the candidate's name to whom this email should be linked to.

-- If this message does not belong to an existing candidate, click on Create an Application.
-Fill in the applicant's details and select the Talent Pool position.
+- If this message does not belong to an existing candidate, click on Create Application.
+Fill in the applicant's details and select the talent pool job.